tuansoibk/catan-countingtool/README.md

   * Trading (with player or bank)
   * Robbing
   * Discarding (by rolling 7)
-  * Using dev card (Year of Plenty, Monopoly)
+  * Using dev card (Year of Plenty, Monopoly, ...)
 * Keep track of dev cards that has been used and number of remaining cards.

 ## Limitation
-* At the moment, it only works with games of 4 players
+* At the moment, it only works with games of 4 players.
-* It only works if you aren't disconnected from the game for any moment (see 'How it works')
+* It only works if you aren't disconnected from the game for any moment (see 'How it works').
 * It cannot count the number of 'Victory Point' cards in your hand (as well as your opponents), so use the manual up/down button to update the count if you know a VP has been bought.
-* It will not work in spectating mode
-* When a player uses 'Monopoly', card counting is incorrect if any of the player having 'myth' cards, cards stole from (or be stolen by) other player (not you)
+* When a player uses 'Monopoly', card counting is incorrect if any of the player having 'myth' cards, cards stole from (or be stolen by) other player (not you).
-* Sometimes the 'Reload' button just doesn't work, in such case, click 'Init' then click 'Reload' again
+* Sometimes the 'Reload' button just doesn't work, in such case, click 'Init' then click 'Reload' again.

 ## How it works
 * The tool read a list of game logs from the web page while you're playing and do the counting base on that.
 Therefore, it is impossible to do the correct counting if any log is missing (when you are disconnected).